SUSE/cf-brokers/aws-servicebroker/README.md

 ### Prerequisites

+1.Ensure you've SCF deployed on an EKS cluster.

-1.Create the required DynamoDB table where the AWS service broker will store the data:
+2.Create the required DynamoDB table where the AWS service broker will store the data:
 ```
 	aws dynamodb create-table \
 		--attribute-definitions \